 Alternatively, you can pencil in a weekend break or an even longer stay at Lake Como.
 It’s a big place that easily caters to all types of travellers.

 What to Pack for a Visit to Lake Como?

 Lake Como has its own microclimate with moderate temperatures which vacillate around 26 degrees Celsius in summer and drop to around 4 to 8 degrees Celsius in winter.
 May and June are the wettest months in terms of rainfall and snow days in winter are very rare.
 Nights can get chilly in any season.

 As such, no matter when you choose to visit, make sure that you pack plenty of layers.
 A light jacket or a cosy jersey may come in very handy during the high season.
-I am speaking as someone who got caught in a cold downpour in Varenna in July without a jacket because I had wanted to pack light and had assumed that summer is always warm in Italy.
+I am speaking as someone who got caught in a cold downpour in Varenna in July without a jacket because I had wanted to pack light.
 At the same time, don’t forget your sun cream, a hat/sunglasses, and a swimming costume.

 In winter, you will want to be able to peel off a layer or two on one of those not-rare days when the sun shines bright at lunchtime and it feels like it’s spring already.
 At the same time, don’t forget your hat, scarf, and gloves as wrapping up warm in the evenings feels so nice.